 - The case management commission has defined the profiles of nurses and medical doctors (2 nurses and 1 medical doctor per health area) to be deployed to the Likati Health Zone.
 Deployment is to last at least 3 months to ensure primary health care as well as training of local health care providers.
-A minimum package of activities is being developed and funding is being sought. - A training was held for 17 staff from the Likati General Hospital on triage procedures for potential EVD cases. - Support is being provided to survivors on prevention against potential sexual transmission of the virus.
+A minimum package of activities is being developed and funding is being sought. - Support is being provided to survivors on prevention against potential sexual transmission of the virus. - In order to increase access to and use of quality primary health care services, free health care is now operational in Likati covering consultations and essential drugs provision to address the most common diseases in the Health Zone. - The commission is developing a minimum free package of services including and not limited to deliveries and childbirth interventions and general surgery.